CEFOW: Clean Energy from Ocean Waves

 - Tailoring the solution with low life-cycle cost in mind for long term deployment; and

 - Creating a cost efficient supply chain to support much larger wave energy deployments in the future.

-The project outcomes and results will be disseminated for the benefit of the ocean energy industry through published reports.
-These reports can be downloaded on the CORDIS website.
+The project outcomes and results can be downloaded on the CORDIS website.

 CEFOW Periodic Report Summary | Period 1

 This report summaries the progress of the project during the first period between 01/06/2015 and 31/03/2017.
 This included the transportation and deployment of WEC1 at EMEC in Orkney, Scotland.